jlaire/dlx-cpp/example/sudoku/README.md

 ====

   - Use proper exception types and messages.
-  - `main.cpp` should skip invalid sudokus, not crash.
   - Generate sudokus.
   - Generate random jigsaw patterns.
   - A format that uses / and \ when appropriate?